pharmbio/robotlab/sop-imager.md

 ## Specifying per-plate squid settings

-Add protocol path as a forth column to the csv file.
+Add squid protocol path as a fourth column to the csv file.
 On the YM example, edit the YM.csv file and add:

 ```
 YM,PB900002,L1,protocols/YM_L1.json